dotnet/docs-maui/docs/get-started/installation.md

 ## Install .NET and .NET MAUI workloads

 1. Install [.NET 8](/dotnet/core/install/windows).
-    1. On Windows, it is recommended to use the Visual Studio installer to manage .NET and the .NET MAUI workload installations.
+    On Windows, it's recommended to use the Visual Studio installer to manage .NET and the .NET MAUI workload installations.
 Instructions on using the Visual Studio installer can be found [here](./installation.md?tabs=vswin).
-1. Install .NET MAUI workload
+1. Install the .NET MAUI workload:

-    - Windows/MacOS: Run `dotnet workload install maui` in a terminal.
-    - Linux: Run `dotnet workload install maui-android` in a terminal.
+    On Windows and macOS, run the following command in a terminal:

+    ```cmd
+    dotnet workload install maui
+    ```

+    On Linux, run the following command in a terminal:

+    ```cmd
+    dotnet workload install maui-android
+    ```

-## Set up Target Platforms
+## Set up target platforms

-To debug a .NET MAUI app in Visual Studio code, you need to have a valid target platform based on your development machine's operating system:
+To debug a .NET MAUI app in Visual Studio Code, you need to have a valid target platform for your development machine's operating system:

 | Your Operating System | Supported Target Platforms |
 |---|---|